-Disabled iPhones, caused by forgotten passcodes, are a common occurrence.
+Disabled iPhones, usually caused by typing in the wrong passcode too many times, are a common occurrence.
 In this article we explain how to fix a disabled iPhone using iTunes (or iCloud).
-For more general advice, see How to remove or bypass a forgotten passcode.
+For more general related advice, see How to bypass a forgotten passcode.

 Here's a relatively common - but worrying - notification that you may have seen on your iPhone:

 iPhone is disabled.
 Try again in 1 minute

 That's not too bad.
 But it might be worse:

 iPhone is disabled.
 Try again in 60 minutes

 Annoying!
 And here's the worst error message of all:

 iPhone is disabled.
 Connect to iTunes

 These range from mildly inconvenient to totally incapacitating, but you absolutely shouldn't ignore them.
 If you see the third message, things are bad: you'll be able to unlock the iPhone by connecting it to iTunes, but the data on the phone will be wiped as part of the recovery process, so we hope you backed up.
 The warnings that include a waiting period are less worrying but can ramp up to the more serious problems if you're not careful.

 What do the error messages mean?